tchartron/tardis-electron/README.md

 - [ ] Add a task management component (select group and then task listing) to show / delete / edit and create tasks for a group
 - [ ] Add a parameters component to edit timer behaviour (idle time, ..)
 - [ ] Add touchbar buttons for Mac users
+- [ ] Refactor app to stop repeating things in templates